james-door/cv/src/personalProjectsMarkup/website.md

 }
 ```
 ### Plugins
-Plugins are a large part of Gatsby's functionality, there are a number of types of plugins.
+Plugins are a large part of Gatsby's functionality.
+There are a number of types of plugins.
 Source plugins bring in data from external sources.
 Transformer plugins can process the contents retrieved by the source plugins.
-And there are a number of other more general types of plugins.
 Plugins are added within the `js•plugins` array in the `js•gatsby-config.js` file.
 In the below code fence I add the utility plugin [gatsby-plugin-react-svg](https://www.gatsbyjs.com/plugins/gatsby-plugin-react-svg/), which transforms SVGs stored in `js•/assets` to React components.
 Which was useful for creating the dark mode [button](#Button) and footer React components.

 ```JS {numberLines: 15,filePath: {path:'cv/gatsby-config.js',link:'https://github.com/james-door/cv/blob/main/gatsby-config.js'}}
   plugins: [